NanoStation NSM5 installs

 It is often more convenient to install inside the window.
 You will lose about 2db of signal but that is usually ok.

 Velcro is the easiest way to install a NanoStation if it will be facing the same direction as the window.
+Use more velcro than in the picture (this install slipped down the window after six months!)

 Often rooftops have an existing unused pipe or abandoned antenna pole that can be used.